denismo/DynamoFS/README.md

 ===========

 **Note: This project is in its early R&D stage.
 Various designs and implementation strategies are being tried for file system operations so any practical usage is not recommended.
 Not all commands are implemented at the moment.
-The following has been implemented:**
+The following has been implemented to some extent:**

 - ls
 - mkdir